Crystal Methamphetamine (Ice)

 Are men or women in Australia more likely to have used crystal methamphetamine (ice)?

-Australian men are more likely than women to have used crystal methamphetamine (ice) in the past 12 months (1.1% vs 0.4%, respectively).
+Australian men and women are similarly likely to have used crystal methamphetamine (ice) in the past 12 months (0.6% vs 0.4%, respectively).

-What proportion of Australian meth/amphetamine users use crystal methamphetamine (ice)?
+What proportion of Australians who use methamphetamine / amphetamine use crystal methamphetamine (ice)?

-Among Australians who used meth/amphetamine† in the past 12 months, 62% reported that they had ever used crystal methamphetamine (ice).
-Fifty percent reported that ice was the main form of meth/amphetamine that they used.
+Among Australians who used methamphetamine or amphetamine† in the past 12 months, 55% reported that they had ever used crystal methamphetamine (ice).
+Forty four percent reported that ice was the main form of methamphetamine or amphetamine that they used.

-Are male or female meth/amphetamine users in Australia more likely to use crystal methamphetamine (ice)?
+Are men or women who use methamphetamine / amphetamine in Australia more likely to use crystal methamphetamine (ice)?

-Among Australians who used meth/amphetamine† in the past 12 months, men are more likely than women to report that they have ever used crystal methamphetamine (ice), and that ice is the main form of meth/amphetamine that they use.
+Among Australians who used methamphetamine or amphetamine† in the past 12 months, men and women are similarly likely to report that ice is the main form of methamphetamine or amphetamine that they use (44% and 41%, respectively).

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.